Scripting

 Putting scripts in the User Library

-Scripts ending in .js in the user library can be double-clicked: they will be run in the global application context.
-A script can introduce a function which can then be leveraged by the Javascript processes.
+in the user library can be double-clicked: they will be run in the global application context.

 Scripting in the console panel

-The Console (shortcut: Ctrl+Shift+C(Win / Linux) or+Shift+C(Mac)) allows to quickly test scripts in a REPL fashion.
+The Console (shortcut: Ctrl+Shift+C(Win / Linux) or⌘+Shift+C(Mac)) allows to quickly test scripts in a REPL fashion.

 It is also useful as a simple calculator :-)